unrealwork/axibase-collector/jobs/jdbc.md

 ### LOOKUP function

-The `LOOKUP` function provides key-to-value mapping in the given Item List.
+The `LOOKUP` function provides key-to-value mapping in the specified Item List.

 #### Syntax